Your ticket gets you two consecutive days at the Philadelphia Museum of Art and the Rodin Museum.

 Reserve Tickets Before Your Visit

-For contactless entry, reserve tickets online before visiting.
-Time slots are available for entry each half hour up to four weeks in advance of today’s date, with new tickets released every Tuesday.
+For contactless entry, reserve tickets online before visiting and show them when you arrive.
+Time slots are available for entry each half hour.
 Members do not need to reserve tickets in advance.

 We offer discounted general admission throughout the year, redeemable in person at any Visitor Services Desk.
 They do not include entry to ticketed exhibitions or programs and are not valid with other offers.